 Look For Trouble: Play a monster from your hand and fight it, just as if you had found it when you kicked open the door.
-Don't play a monster you can't handle, unless you're sure you can count on getting help (see p.
-4)!
+Don't play a monster you can't handle, unless you're sure you can count

-Loot The Room: Draw a second card from the Door deck, face down, and place it in your hand.
+Loot The Room:

+Draw a second card

+from the Door deck,

+face down, and place

+it in your hand.